AdamSobieski/Argumentation/Documents/Patches.md

 > </details>

 > [!TIP]
-> One could argue for or against a proposed revision to a knowledgebase using multipart MIME.
+> One could argue for or against a proposed revision to a knowledgebase.
 >
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>